kohei3110/splade-benchmark/README.md

 - Measure: 100 iterations
 - Precision: FP32
 - OOM handling: auto-halves batch size on CUDA OOM

+## Notes on CPU/GPU parity
+- Use `--device cpu|cuda` (or `DEVICE=...`) to force the execution device.
+- GPU monitoring (NVML) is best-effort: if NVML is unavailable, GPU metrics are omitted and the benchmark continues.

 ## Troubleshooting
 - OOM: batch size auto-halves on CUDA OOM.